alex-nowicki/tome/src/pages/garuda/stories/strays-episode-1.md

 “Nice to meet you.
 That’s Zambaga, Bopha and Arooj.”

 His eyes widen at the sight of Arooj.
-He’s probably never seen a Shezhadian before.
+He’s probably never seen a Khadiriian before.

 “Hi.”
 He says meekly.